ambv/retype/README.md

 * read variable type comments in .pyi files
 * consider existing source type comments as annotations
 * remove duplicate type comments from source when annotations are applied
-* normalize remaining type comments in the source to annotations
+* normalize remaining type comments in the source to annotations; this is done even if the corresponding .pyi file is missing

 ## List of things to be done